Purple-Iverson/Documentation/Sprint 2/Requirements Analysis Document/Technical Requirements.md

 # Technical Requirements

+* Log-in to system
+  * Only a valid user that has access the system can access the system with their valid log-in credentials

 * Create new question of different types
   * Going from the Hub/menu, to create question page, user will be able to add a new question from a drop-down menu of choice (Multiple-choice question, text-entry,       essay)